artem123gh/tpsg/ai/SPECS.md

 }
 ```
 8. In `tpsg/config.go` should be implemented function `ReadUsersConfig` which tales users config full path.
 It should read `users.json`, parse it and map it to `TUserCreds` type and each user creds object should be stored to the `TUsers` GKVS instance under the key which corresponds to unsername.

+## TCP server.

+1. Functionality of TCP server should be implemented in file `tpsg/server_tcp.go`.
+2. There should be function `RunTCPServer` which takes port argument `unint16`.
+It should spawn goroutine which whithin which TCP listener will run.
+3. For each TCP connection should be spawned another goroutine with function `HandleTCPConnection`.
+Within this function requests should be processed synchronously until conncetion is closed.
+4. For each request should be called function `ProcessTCPRequest` which takes request as argument and gives response as result.
+Then result should be sent back to client.
+For now you can put placeholder for this function which will decode request as text and then will send back echo response to client.
+5. In `tpsg/main.go` in `func main` in the and of the function TCP server should be run wth port TCP from TConfig.